Peggy Cherng: Philanthropy

+Through Panda Cares, the Panda Restaurant Group’s philanthropic branch, Peggy and Andrew Cherng have been regular donors in support of health care, education of underserved kids, medical and academic research, disaster relief and other charitable causes.

 In February 2011, the Cherngs donated $2.5 million to support the Collins College of Hospitality Management at California State Polytechnic University, Pomona.

 In March 2017, the California Institute of Technology announced that they were changing the name of its medical engineering department to the Andrew and Peggy Cherng Department of Medical Engineering after receiving a $30 million gift from Andrew and Peggy Cherng.
 In the following month, the University of Missouri announced receiving a $1.5 million gift from the Cherngs which would benefit its Honors College.

+The Cherngs donated $100 million to City of Hope in 2023 to advance cancer care that integrates Eastern and Western healing methods.
+It was the "single largest gift for cancer care" received by the Duarte-based center.
+In February 2025, the Cherngs donated $17 million to St. Rose Dominican Hospital's Siena Campus in Henderson, NV.
+According to hospital officials, it was the largest gift in the institution's 78-year history.

 Personal life

 The Cherngs have three daughters.
-The oldest is chief marketing officer at Panda Express, the second daughter manages investments for the Cherng Family Trust, and the youngest works with the Panda Charitable Foundation.
+The oldest is chief brand officer at Panda Express, the second daughter manages investments for the Cherng Family Trust, and the youngest works with the Panda Charitable Foundation.

 In 2018, it was announced that the Cherng Family Trust purchased the former Mandarin Oriental hotel on the Las Vegas Strip and rebranded it as a Waldorf Astoria.
 The total acquisition price for the property was $214 million.
 As of November 2019, the Cherngs reside in Henderson, Nevada.